rollbar/docs/api/teams.md

 `name`|`string`|**Required.** Name of the team.
 Max length 32 characters.
 `access_level`|`string`|**Required.** Can be either `standard`, `light`, or `view`.

+#### Access Levels

+`standard` is the only access level you can choose in the UI. `light` and `view` are API-only team access levels. `light` gives the team read and write access, but not to all settings. `view` gives the team read-only access.

 Params must be supplied as JSON, and as the body of the request.
 Be sure to set the header `Content-Type: application/json`.